pluralsight/guides/published/java-and-j2ee/java-8-stream-api-part-1/article.md

 Optional<T> findFirst()
 ```

 `find` methods search for an element in a stream.
-Since there's a possibility that an element isn't be found (if the stream is empty, for example), `find` methods return an `Optional`.
+Since there's a possibility that an element can't be found (if the stream is empty, for example), `find` methods return an `Optional`.

 The other way to search is through methods ending with *Match*:
 ```java